-Enterprises are leaping on to the cloud bandwagon, and it comes as no surprise today.
+Enterprises are leaping onto the cloud bandwagon, and it comes as no surprise today.
 That is because cloud storage provides an ever-increasing versatility.
 These popular and powerful tools meet the growing computing needs of business houses and get rid of their storage needs.
-In contrast, at the same time-saving thousands of dollars, which would otherwise be required to meet the expenses of the business IT needs.
+In contrast, at the same time-saving thousands of dollars, would otherwise be required to meet the expenses of the business IT needs.
 With cloud services offering a plethora of services like affordability, easy usage, and remote accessibility, it has high demand among organizations looking for storage solutions.
 But with good things comes the apparent disadvantages and cloud services are no different.
-Using cloud storage and file-sharing apps have their inherent security risks, and that is aptly put forward by the IT experts who have forewarned of the impending dangers and cloud security risks in the adoption of these cloud services by enterprises worldwide.
+Using cloud storage and file-sharing apps have its inherent security risks, and that is aptly put forward by the IT experts who have forewarned of the impending dangers and cloud security risks in the adoption of these cloud services by enterprises worldwide.

 Top 7 Cloud Security Risks

 Here we list out some of the cloud security risks that need to be addressed by organizations opting for cloud services

 - No Control over Cloud Data: The enterprises have quickly and happily accepted cloud services like Google Drive, Dropbox, etc., as a part of their routine business activities, but what they are not aware of is the loss of control over sensitive data.
 When the data is pulled out of the office, or IT premises through the means of third-party file-sharing services, then there is an imminent risk of data leakage that is much beyond the control of the organization.

 - Data Leakages: The organizations are aware that the cloud is a shared resource, and it is a multi-user environment, there are chances that the data may be leaked.
 Also, since it is a third-party service, most businesses fear that their data may be at potential risk of being viewed or mishandled.